kaelkmk/Notes/android-emulator-from-cmd/README.md

 ## Script

-I made this [script](https://github.com/kaelkmk/Notes/blob/master/android-emulator-from-cmd/script/launch-emulator.bat) to easier booting of my avd with emulator, enjoy !
+I made this [script](https://github.com/kaelkmk/Notes/blob/master/android-emulator-from-cmd/script/launch-emulator.bat) for easier and faster booting of my avd without opening android studio, change the script at your needs, enjoy !